Self-Invested Personal Pensions (SIPPs)

 There are various reasons why you could consider saving into a SIPP.
 For example:

-- You can make flexible payments - once you've started your SIPP with a minimum £10,000 payment, you (or your employer) can make further contributions as and when you wish, so long as the minimum is £200, subject to HM Revenue & Customs (HMRC) limits.
+- You can make flexible payments - once you've started your SIPP with a minimum £10,000 payment, you (or your employer) can make further contributions as and when you wish.
+The minimum regular contribution is £100 and minimum additional single contribution is £200, subject to HM Revenue & Customs (HMRC) limits.

 - Flexible charging structure - you pay depending on the range of funds you want to access.
 Bear in mind charges may vary in future and may be higher than they are now.